Stink Bug Control

 Control & Treatment

-Stink Bugs have been around for centuries but the Brown Marmorated Stink Bug was only recently introduced into the United States and therefore proper treatment for these insects is still undergoing evaluation.
+Stink Bugs have been around for centuries, but the Brown Marmorated Stink Bug was only recently introduced into the United States from Southeast Asia.
+Proper treatment for these insects is still undergoing evaluation.

-What has been discovered so far is that BMSBs are resistant to many standard pesticides and the best method for eliminating Stink Bugs is exclusion.
+The best method for eliminating stink bugs is exclusion.
 Place screens around the doors and windows of a home to provide a barrier for entry.
 Sealing cracks and crevices with caulk may also provide a line of resistance.

 If the nesting source of the Stink Bugs is found they can be removed by hand or vacuum.
 However, caution is given as disturbing these insects will cause them to emit a foul-smelling odor.
 This noxious scent may remain in the home or the vacuum cleaner for some time after the insects are removed.